Adaptation using spatially distributed Gaussian Processes: Numerical analysis

 All distributed methods were carried out on a single core, drawing sequentially from the local posteriors.
 Parallelising them over multiple cores or machines would have shortened the reported run times substantially, approximately by a factor $m$.

-As priors we considered the Mat\'ern and the squared exponential process.
-The latter is not covered as an example in our theoretical study, but the numerical results show comparable performance, thus suggesting that the theory has a wider relevance.
-For both prior processes we considered both a version with sample paths rescaled deterministically by the optimal length scale $\tau_n$ for the given true function $f_0$ and a version with data-based rescaling that does not use information on $f_0$.
-In the first case we also assumed the noise standard deviation to be known ($\sigma=1$), whereas in the second case we estimated $\sigma$ from the data.
-The second scenario, that the regularity of $f_0$ and the noise standard deviation are unknown, is clearly the more realistic one.
-In this scenario we observed substantial differences between the distributed Methods 1--4.
+First we considered the Mat\'ern covariance kernel.
+We studied both a version with sample paths rescaled deterministically by the optimal length scale $\tau_n$ for the given true function $f_0$ and versions with data-based rescaling (via both empirical and hierarhical Bayes approaches) that do not use any information about $f_0$.
+While for the oracle choice (depending on the typically unknown regularity $\beta$ of the underlying function $f_0$) of the scaling parameter all methods performed similarly well, for the data driven choices of the hyper-parameter there were substantial differences between the distributed Methods 1--4.
 Spatially distributing the data (Methods 2 and 4) clearly outperformed random distribution (Method 1).
 This is in agreement with the theory, and can be explained by the inability to determine suitable scale parameters from the data in the randomly distributed case.
 However, it was also observed that the benefits of spatial distribution can be destroyed when smoothing out the inherent spatially discontinuities using aggregation weights that depend on the local length scales in the wrong way (Method 3).

-In the adaptive scenarios we estimated the prior length scales (corresponding to the regularity of $f_0$) and the noise standard deviation by the method of maximum marginal likelihood (MMLE).
-This empirical Bayes method has been shown to behave similarly to the hierarchical Bayes method, considered in our theoretical study (see for instance \cite{sz:vaart:zanten:2013, Sniekers2,rousseau:szabo:2017,SniekersvdV2020}).
-We implemented the method using the {\tt minimize} function built into the {\tt gpml} package, with the settings: maximum number of iterations 100, starting point 1 for each hyper-parameter and logarithm of the posterior standard deviation hyper-parameter bounded from below by $-3$.